junseom/Rootstock-Voting-Dapp/README.md

     Commit your changes (git commit -am 'Add new feature').
     Push to the branch (git push origin feature/your-feature).
     Open a pull request.

-License

-This project is licensed under the MIT License – see the LICENSE file for details.